bszafranski/cram/docs/create-network.rst

 Adding an Inflow
 ^^^^^^^^^^^^^^^^

 Inflows provide the source of water for an CRAM network.
 Once in the model the water (flow) is divided up among the demands based on the total priority of routing, from the inflow to the bottom of the network.
-Behind the scense, the model "circulates" the water using the mass balance nodes.
+Behind the scenes, the model "circulates" the water using the mass balance nodes.

 - An inflow can be connected TO any node (except a mass balance node)
 - An inflow will always be connected FROM the mass balance node